JoeSzymkowiczFiveM/qb-deliveryjob/README.md

 ### Special Note
-This script may or may not beplug-and-play with whatever framework you are using; I dont care.
+This script may or may not be plug-and-play with whatever framework/server you are using.
 I will not be providing support for this.
 Best of luck.

 ### Features